Skip to content

 2. What a span is.
 A span is one voice's slice of one time region.
 Span boundaries follow the harmonic plan: cadence anchors, subject entries, and phrase joins all start a new span.
 So "span 17" is not an abstract counter — it names this voice, these bars.

 3. From span to bars.
-Generating with --generated-json writes two index-parallel files: <name>.json (generated.v1 — tick, pitch, voice, velocity per note) and <name>.provenance.json (provenance.v1 — span, source, scores per note).
+With --generated-json -o piece.mid, the CLI writes two index-parallel files: piece.generated.json (generated.v1 — tick, pitch, voice, velocity per note) and piece.provenance.json (provenance.v1 — span, source, scores per note).
 Two queries connect them:

 bash